 8. The Slayers /&/ Slayers NEXT: The other anime to be based on a Light Novel series to make this list, and like "Sailor Moon", this anime's original series and it's immediate successor both earn this spot.
 "The Slayers" is a brilliant affectionate parody homage to the fantasy genre and all the RPGs it inspires and probably the best anime comedy you'll ever find.
 Set in a well crafted medieval fantasy world, this series told fantastical tales of sorcery, swordplay, adventure, epic battles, and constant greed for wealth and food.
 Like most that made it this far, what makes this series great is it's colorful and memorable cast of characters.
 The titular Slayers are a lovably flawed and comedic bunch of people.
 Lina Inverse, the central protagonist, is a selfish, scheming, greedy, ill-tempered, bratty, destructive, almost sociopathic teenage sorceress who does everything under promises of a reward.
 Her partner is the warrior Goury Gabriev, a soft hearted, strong, courageous, but dumb as a brick young man who has delusions of chivalry and honor.
 There's also Amelia, a spunky, energetic, clumsy, overactive princess who is insanely obsessed with fighting for JUSTICE!, and Zelgadiss, a deadpan, overly-serious, self centered chimera who suffers much abuse and comedy at his expense.
 In the "NEXT" series, this group is followed closely by the mysterious "trickster priest" Xellos Metallium, a quirky, cryptic, sly, troublesome, and untrustworthy character who always has his own agenda that he never gives away to others, his catchphrase being "now that is a secret!"
 He's hands down one of the show's most memorable and hilarious characters.
 All of these characters are well developed for what they are and all of them, despite their flaws, have true good hearts and will rise to the occasion...well, maybe not Xellos but even he has his moments of heroism.
 The story follows a continuous narrative but one that veers in different directions all the time.
 The first series follows the story of these characters coming together for the first time and fighting against the evil plans of the mad priest, Rezo, who serves the dark lord Shabranigdo.
 The second series has them searching for the legendary Claire Bible, which is also sought after by two feuding demon lords: Gaav the demon dragon king and Hellmaster Phibrizzo.
 All the adventures that are had along the way are great, well played out, and filled with whimsical gag humor, and the quality of entertainment is consistently fun.
 You follow these endearing characters on a grand and often hilarious quest, and once it's done, you're glad you did.
 Simply put, "Slayers" is a great anime classic and while it's no longer relevant, the first two series' will always be favorites.

 7. Cowboy Bebop: A lot has been said about this one, so I'll make this as quick as I possibly can.
 This was a excellently written, greatly animated, well paced and well presented show., period.
 The futuristic space world it takes place in is fascinating and fun to explore, the characters are well rounded and likable despite their flaws, and the action, soundtrack, and style of this show is charmingly "western".
 It kept an upbeat and groovy feel about it on most occasions but wasn't afraid to get serious and frightening when the plot called for it.
 It's a show with an episodic nature and no real plot to speak of; just the Bebop crew living their lives and getting into different adventures while hunting for bounty.
 But there's also a myth arc to it that's tied to the lead character of Spike Spiegel, who is trying to run away from his past but in the end, it all comes back full circle as he has to face it in the series finale.
-The story arc is intense, dramatic, and executed beautifully whenever it takes center stage.
-This show was great at telling stories with interesting characters.
-About those characters: Spike himself is a laid back, self serving, smooth, vaguely effeminate jackass and total badass.
+This story arc is intense, dramatic, and executed beautifully whenever it takes center stage.
+The show was great at telling stories with interesting characters.
+About those characters: Spike himself is a laid back, apathetic, self serving, smooth, vaguely effeminate jackass and total badass.
 He's like a western gunslinger version of Jack Sparrow.
-His friends are also great: Jet Black, a large man with a kind, sensitive soul who serves as the gang's den mother, and Faye Valentine, a greedy, selfish, hot-as-hell femme fatale who desperately wants to find where she belongs in life.
-Oh and there's also Edward, a totally insane teenage girl who's good with mechanical know-how and always cheerful and content with living her life.
+His friends are also great: Jet Black, a large man with a sensitive soul who serves as the gang's den mother, and Faye Valentine, an amnesiac, compulsively greedy, selfish, hot-as-hell femme fatale who desperately wants to find where she belongs in life.
+Oh and there's also Edward, a totally insane teenage girl who's good with mechanical know-how and hacking, and always in her own little world, cheerful and content with living her life.
 And recurring villain of the piece, Vicious, is just about the most ominous, threatening, and cold blooded gangster you'll ever see anywhere.
-This anime, while it lasted, had great writing, a good amount of heart to it, and feels like a true masterpiece.
+This anime, while it lasted, had great writing, a good amount of heart to it, and feels like a true work of art as in the medium of fictional storytelling.
 It has successors like "Samurai Champloo" and "Wolf's Rain", but none can quite compare to this.
 It's a sheer masterpiece that has things that can appeal to everyone.

 5. Neon Genesis Evangelion: One of the most famous anime series' ever produced.
 Made by Gainax and written by a man named Hideko Anno, this is a series with high artistic value, a complex storyline, a multidimensional cast of characters, epic giant robot vs aliens battles, and perhaps the most awesome Japanese theme song put to any anime.
 The series is simply phenomenal; it was huge in Japan and inspired a large franchise of various products inspired by the original work.
 With the original work itself, it has many strengths and weaknesses.
 The biggest strength is the story.
 Taking place in a futuristic civilization in Japan that's controlled by secret government organizations, it follows the NERV society as the employ their Evangelion robot units to combat alien beings known as "the Angels", who seek to bring about the apocalypse.
 An even bigger conflict is that all of the "children" designated to pilot the Evas are all psychologically troubled teenagers who, no matter how strong they are, struggle continuously with the inner battles within themselves.
 Oh and it's not just the kids: all the adults behind the group are psychological wrecks with dark pasts as well, and the higher ups actually have hidden agendaS more insidious and horrific than what the Angels are out to do to the world.
 This is a conflict with the entire human race at stakes, and it hinges on the humanity of the characters and if they can rise above their problems in order to protect all life as we know it.
 It's one of the most gripping, compelling, and absorbing premises to any Japanese work of fiction I've ever seen.I love the characters created for this show, too.
 Shinji Ikari is a very polarizing figure but to me, he's an excellent, almost disturbingly realistic portrayal of how a troubled teenage loser of a boy would really deal with being put into a situation where he must be a giant robot piloting hero.
 He's not going to be a hot blooded badass: he's going to be scared out of his mind.
 Rei Ayanami is a fascinatingly strange and creepy yet beautiful character whose lack of emotional depth gives her little to no personality to speak of, but she still has plenty of depth as she comes to terms with her growing humanity.
 Asuka Langley is one of the best bitchy characters ever, with an arrogant, insulting, obnoxious, mean-spirited attitude that's played so extreme that it's amusing but at the same time she's got deep psychological reasons for behaving this way, and she actually ends up one of the most sympathetic, developed, and endearing characters for it.
 Misato Katsuragi is also a great female lead; a compassionate young woman with severe emotional issues, drinking problems, and a fragile psyche stemming for a painful past, but she's always working to better herself and others as the plot thickens.
 And all the other characters like Gendo Ikari, Ryoji Kaji, Ritsuko Akagi, Kaworu Nagisa, and Shinji's classmates are all greatly defined as well.
 The biggest fault in the series lies in the Creator Breakdown and all the misery that followed it.
 Halfway through the show, Anno fell into a deep psychological depression and as a result, the show got darker, more depressing, disturbing, convoluted, serious, and an unnecessary downer and mind screw at every freaking turn.
 The characters got grating, the story was becoming difficult to follow, and the show just threw out all these weird visuals and psychobabble and needlessly cruel, angsty moments and events that made the experience just plain unpleasant.
 After Kaji bit it, things started to pick up again but then after the climax, the series lost most of it's budget and gave us an ending and resolution to the conflict that was literally a therapy session within the joined minds of the entire cast.
 An ending that left many things hanging and didn't close the story properly at all, though its's at least a hundred times more satisfying closure than that dreadful alternate ending movie they came up with afterwards.
 But taken as a whole, the show was a great work.
 The many other works that it spawned is a testament to the legacy that it's left.
 Like "Code Geass" and "Gurren Lagann", this is a series why I much prefer the manga adaptation of the story and characters.
 But the original anime is still great and is highly recommended to those who want the full experience of Evangelion.